linode/docs/docs/tools-reference/custom-kernels-distros/install-alpine-linux-on-your-linode.md

 ## Next Steps

 At this point, you should be able to connect to your server via SSH.
 Alpine is very lightweight, and doesn't install very much unless you ask it to.
-For instance, you won't have a text editor to start off, and the only service running is your SSH daemon.

 ## Install Packages